KyouyamaKazusa0805/Sudoku/README.md

 Sunnie, from Chengdu, is a normal undergraduate from Sichuan Normal University.
 I mean, a normal university (Pun)

 [^1]: The old name of the repository is "Sunnie's Sudoku Solution".

 [^2]: W-Wing is implemented by a single technique searcher type, while other irregular wing types are implemented by AIC searchers.

+[^3]: Because only type 2 contains a valid test example.

-[^3]: I'm sorry that those pages are written in Chinese.
+[^4]: I'm sorry that those pages are written in Chinese.
 However, I may create pages written in other languages in the future.